it-akumi/togglepo/README.md

 All required libraries are installed together.

-So I recommend you to use virtual environment.
+So I recommend you to use [virtual environment](https://docs.python.org/3/library/venv.html).

-See [here](https://docs.python.org/3/library/venv.html) for more details about venv.

 ## Author
 [Takumi Ishii](https://github.com/it-akumi)